Village of Great Neck Plaza

 Belgrave Water Pollution Control District

 There are sewers throughout the Village of Great Neck Plaza, part of which are in the Belgrave Water Pollution Control District, and part are in the Great Neck Water Pollution Control District.
 Residents are billed by the Town of North Hempstead.

 Business Improvement District

 The Great Neck Plaza Management Council is the administrative arm of the Business Improvement District (BID) in Great Neck Plaza.
-The Plaza's BID, established by precedent setting legislation in 1989, was the first BID established for a Village Municipality in New York State.
+The Plaza's BID, created by precedent setting legislation in 1989, was the first BID established for a municipality outside of New York City in New York State.

 The Great Neck Plaza Management Council's primary mission is to foster a positive and vital business climate in Great Neck Plaza.
 The Management Council produces various events and sponsors a variety of promotional and advertising programs in its efforts to promote the Plaza's business district, including: an annual fall classic car show and street festival; a late spring sidewalk sale; advertising; gift certificate programs; shopping sprees; direct mail campaigns and retail and office tenant recruitment programs.

 For more information on the activities and programs of the Great Neck Plaza Management Council, please contact Ron Edelson, Executive Director.